Touch the Sky (Kanye West song): Background and synopsis

 West financed the music video for "Touch the Sky" himself after he did not like the first version Def Jam paid for.
 Just Blaze commented on this in an interview: Prior to directing the music video, Chris Milk had directed for West in 2004 on the video for his single "All Falls Down".
-American rock band Fall Out Boy were originally supposed to star in it as reporters, though the band didn't appear due to being in Europe at the time of filming.
-The production cost for the video was approximately $1 million, which is the 25th most expensive music video of all time.
-The visual was debuted on MTV in February 2006, and filmed as a '70s style short movie about daredevil Evel Kanyevel, played by West, and his failed attempt to fly a rocket across the Grand Canyon.
+Fall Out Boy were originally supposed to star in it as reporters, though the band didn't appear due to being in Europe at the time of filming.
+The production cost for the video was approximately $1 million, making it the 25th most expensive music video of all time.
+The visual debuted in February 2006, and was filmed as a '70s style short movie about daredevil Evel Kanyevel, played by West, and his failed attempt to fly a rocket across the Grand Canyon.
 It was done in homage to Evel Knievel's unsuccessful jump across the Snake River Canyon in 1974 and West uses the music video to make fun of his huge ego.
 West also pokes fun at his anti-Bush outburst from 2005 and the possibility of his career arc ending with a crash-and-burn.
-The video features a cameo from Canadian-American actress Pamela Anderson, who opposes the daredevil character that West portrays.
-American actresses Nia Long and Tracee Ellis Ross also make appearances in it.
+The video features a cameo from actress and model Pamela Anderson, who opposes the daredevil character that West portrays.
+Actresses Nia Long and Tracee Ellis Ross also make appearances in it.

 Lawsuit

 In December 2006, Evel Knievel filed a lawsuit against West in the U.S. District Court of Tampa, Florida for trademark infringement.
 Specifically, Knievel's lawsuit cites the red, white and blue costume worn by West in the music video as being a copy of the jumpsuit that the stuntman wore on a September 1974 Sports Illustrated cover when preparing for his Snake River Canyon jump, with him including a copy of the cover as an exhibit to the complaint.
 Evel Knievel also took issue with the persona put on by West.
 West's attorneys argued that the music video amounted to satire and therefore was covered under the First Amendment.
-Just days before his death in November 2007, Evel Knievel amicably settled the suit after being paid a visit from West, saying, "I thought he was a wonderful guy and quite a gentleman," and stated that him and West "settled the lawsuit amicably."
+Just days before his death in November 2007, Evel Knievel amicably settled the suit after being paid a visit from West, saying, "I thought he was a wonderful guy and quite a gentleman," and stated that he and West "settled the lawsuit amicably."
 However, the two of them made an agreement to not publicly discuss the terms of their dispute.